 Hopefully that's pretty much all you'll need to get home sweet home, but if you're going into a really treacherous patch of wildness, better check with some experts on the area.
 Who knows -- you could find yourself desperately needing something out of the ordinary, like a specific snake antivenin or some other local necessity for survival.

-For lots more information that might just save your life someday, wind your way through the links on the next page.
+For lots more information that might just save your life someday, wind your way through the links below.